Google’s New Multi-Channel Product ID Rule: Prepare for Change

 FAQs

-Starting in March 2026, Google Merchant Center will require separate product IDs for multi-channel products when their details differ by channel.
+Starting in March 2026, Google Merchant Center will require separate product IDs for multi-channel products when product details differ by channel.
+The article explains that products available online and in stores need distinct entries when attributes such as price, availability, or condition are not the same.

 Comments